basu-dev/ngx-custom-form-error/README.md

 </c-form-error>
 ```

-3. **What if we want to use different config file for different modules?**
+**3. What if we want to use different config file for different modules?**

 - We can provide two types of config.